Theodore W. Allen

 Theodore William Allen (August 23, 1919 – January 19, 2005) was an American independent scholar, writer, and activist, best known for his pioneering writings since the 1960s on white skin privilege and the origin of white identity.
 His major theoretical work The Invention of the White Race was published in two volumes: Racial Oppression and Social Control (1994) and The Origin of Racial Oppression in Anglo-America (1997).
 The central ideas of this opus however, appeared in much earlier works such as his seminal Class Struggle and the Origin of Racial Slavery: The Invention of the White Race, published as a pamphlet in 1975, and in expanded form the following year.
-He stressed that the notion of white race was invented as "a ruling class social control formation."
+He claimed that the notion of white race was invented as "a ruling class social control formation."

-Allen did research for the next quarter century to expand and document his ideas, particularly on the relation of white supremacy to the working class.
+Allen did research for the next quarter century to expand and document his ideas, particularly on the alleged relation of white supremacy to the working class.

-Life

 Early life and education

 Theodore William Allen was born into a middle-class family in Indianapolis, Indiana.
 He had a sister Eula May and brother Tom; their parents were Thomas E. Allen, a sales manager, and Almeda Earl Allen, a housewife.
 The family moved when he was a child to Paintsville, Kentucky, and then to Huntington, West Virginia, where he lived and, in his words, "was proletarianized" during the Great Depression.
 When Allen started working soon after high school (deciding that college did not do enough for independent thought), he quickly joined labor unions.